Artemis (album): Singles

 On August 3, 2019, a version of "The Upside" featuring Elle King was released as the third single.
 The second version of the song not only adds King's vocals, but also makes changes in the rest of the song.

 On August 26, 2019, the third single and title track, "Artemis", was premiered during a live virtual reality concert in the PC VR application Wave, which was also livestreamed and made viewable afterward on Lindsey Stirling's Facebook page and YouTube channel.

 Critical reception

-Artemis received positive reviews from music critics.
+Artemis received mostly positive reviews from critics and audiences alike.
+Max Russell of The Young Folks scored the album an 8 out of 10, highlighting how, "Stirling leads the album by connecting a chorus of beautiful art held together by a bow in one hand and strings in the other."
+Users on Album of the Year, a music aggregate review site, scored it a 70 out of 100 based on 62 ratings.